© 2024 St. Louis Public Radio

 There has been a downward shift in morale on campus, especially after stringent budget cuts were announced last July, said the Rev. Joseph Brown, director of SIU’s School of Africana and Multicultural Studies.

-“When people leave — quite often, because of what they think are inequitable salaries, [and] cost of living discrepancies — they're not replaced,” he said.
+“When people leave — quite often, because of what they think are inequitable salaries, [and] cost-of-living discrepancies — they're not replaced,” he said.
 “So many of the little day-to-day requirements of running a smooth and efficient office are not being done because there are not enough people to do them in a timely fashion.”

 Brown said the cuts to the department's budgets and staff have caused frustration among the campus community because they were decided unilaterally by administrators.